 - is for anyone with an interest in Zimbabwe travel

-- is run by Beth, who was raised in Zimbabwe
+- is run by Beth, who was raised in Zimbabwe and visits every year

 - places an emphasis on first-hand personal travel experiences

-Why the site was created
+Why the blog was created

 Tourism has become Zimbabwe’s second largest contributor to Gross Domestic Product after mining, and much of tourism’s revenue supports the thousands of ordinary people working within the industry, not just the government.
 Great Zimbabwe Guide promotes the good aspects of the tourism industry, and hopes that growth in tourism will contribute towards stabilization of the country.
 See the page Is it ethical to visit Zimbabwe? for more of my thoughts on tourism in Zimbabwe.

 Great Zimbabwe Guide is forward-facing and Zimbabwe-focused.
-The blog doesn’t fixate on the Zimbabwe/Rhodesia of the past, and it doesn’t cover other African countries.
+The blog doesn’t fixate on the Zimbabwe / Rhodesia of the past, and it doesn’t cover other African countries.
 You can read more about my aims for the blog, and its history, in my seven-year anniversary post.